TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 * Each record has a unique key associated with it.
 * There is at most one record associated with each unique key.
-* It is appropriate to upsert records, so existing records can be overridden by new arrivals when their keys match.
+* It is appropriate to upsert records, so existing records can be overwritten by new arrivals when their keys match.

 A [Slowly Changing Dimension](../glossary.md#slowly-changing-dimension-scd) (SCD) is one approach that fits this description well.
 See the [SCD Type 2](#scd-type-2) model kind for a specific model kind for SCD Type 2 models.